katzazakis/A314cp-SD-built/README.md

 https://archive.org/details/@katzazakis

-You can write to a 8GBSD, or better 16GB or larger.
+You can write to a 8GB SD, or better 16GB or larger.

 Maybe you have to expand the Filesystem.